Resilient Distributed Estimation Through Adversary Detection: Introduction

 \subsection{Summary of Contributions}

-This paper studies adversary detection in distributed estimation.
-We consider a network of agents that each make linear measurements of the unknown parameter, and we assume that the parameter of interest is known to belong to a specified but arbitrary compact subset of an Euclidean space.
-The agents exchange information over a communication network in order to estimate the parameter.
+In contrast with previous work on consensus, where no observations are involved, this paper studies resilient distributed estimation, where, at each time step, agents make their own observations, update their estimates, and exchange information with their neighbors.
 Reference~\cite{LeBlanc2} also considers attack resilient distributed parameter estimation, in which a group of agents attempt to estimate a \textit{scalar} parameter subject to some agents acting maliciously.
 In~\cite{LeBlanc2}, some agents have perfect information and know the value of the parameter before the estimation process, while other agents know a noisy version of the parameter.
-In this paper, unlike in~\cite{LeBlanc2}, no individual agent initially has enough information to determine the parameter exactly.
+In this paper, unlike in~\cite{LeBlanc2}, no agent knows the value of the parameter before the estimation process.

 We develop the Flag Raising Distributed Estimation ($\mathcal{FRDE}$) algorithm that simultaneously performs adversary detection and parameter estimation.
 The $\mathcal{FRDE}$ algorithm is a consensus+innovations estimator (see~\cite{Kar3}).
-In each iteration of $\mathcal{FRDE}$, each (normally-behaving) agent, to perform parameter estimation, updates its estimate based on its previous estimate, its sensor measurement (innovations), and the estimates of its neighbors (consensus), and, to perform adversary detection, checks the Euclidean distance between its own estimate and the estimates of its neighbors, reporting that an attack has occurred if the distance exceeds a certain threshold.
+In each iteration of $\mathcal{FRDE}$, each (normally-behaving) agent, to perform parameter estimation, updates its estimate based on its previous estimate, its sensor measurement (innovations), and the estimates of its neighbors (consensus), and, to perform adversary detection, checks the Euclidean distance between its own estimate and the estimates of its neighbors, reporting that an attack has occurred if the distance exceeds a certain (adaptive) threshold.